 “Well, get her ID.”

 Tevaughn looked into Angel’s face; she was breathing heavily.

 “I must check your pockets, Ma’am.
 It’s standard procedure.”

 She was wearing sweatpants.
-One pocket was empty; in the other pocket, he retrieved a smartphone, a debit card, and a house key.
+One pocket was empty.
+Officer Lincoln retrieved a smartphone, a debit card, and a house key from the other pocket.

-“Captain, she has no ID on her, just a phone, burner debit card, and a single key.”
+“Captain, she has no ID, just a phone, burner debit card, and a single key.”

-Tevaughn handed the items to Captain Baggs.

-Baggs stepped closer to Angel.
+Tevaughn handed the items to Captain Baggs, who stepped closer to Angel.
 The crowd was still chanting.
 People were streaming out of the nearby buildings to join the protest.

 “OK, lady.
 What’s your name?”

-Angel, still breathing heavily, just glared at him, making no response.
+Still breathing heavily, Angel glared at him, making no response.

 “Answer me.”

-In frustration, Captain Baggs slapped Angel on her face, suddenly and sharply.
+In frustration, Captain Baggs slapped Angel on her face suddenly and sharply.
 Angel did not cry out; she couldn’t, but her eyes watered from the searing sting of the blow.

 “Jesus, Captain!
 She’s handcuffed,” Officer Lincoln said.